 And if various household members have different temperature preferences, use this opportunity to install a new zone-based heating system.

 You may find your furnace is uncomfortably loud.
 (Use a smartphone app to find out exactly how many decibels it is producing.)
 This problem is often true of cheap heating systems or older furnaces with components that are slowly, noisily wearing out.
 If the sound really bothers you, compare the volume of your furnace to the specs for new furnace models.
-Today’s high-efficiency units offer the quiet and comfort you are looking for.
+An efficient heating system will offer the quiet and comfort you are looking for.

 Choose Wisely – Husky Can Help

 Now you’re armed with the facts.
 Take a moment to weigh the costs and benefits of furnace repair vs replacement.
-Then, turn to Husky for HVAC advice and service you can count on.
+Then, turn to a Husky service technician for HVAC advice and service you can count on.

 Call us at 905-761-9485 or Request A Free Quote